Advanced Content Authoring and Reporting - Sending a grade from a Storyline module in WordPress to Canvas

 - Click the Send Grades to LMS button:

-- You will see a message in the lower left of the window that says Grading Please Wait which will be replaced with User Attempt Time Score and the users whose grades were found within the specified date range.
-These scores will be sent to the linked Canvas assignment:
+- You will see a message in the lower left of the window that says Grading Please Wait which will be replaced with Grade Sync Response followed by User Attempt Time Score and the users whose grades were found within the specified date range.
+These scores will be sent to the linked Canvas assignment gradebook entry:

 - If you are not seeing the students you would expect in Step 7 above, double check to see that you have the Beginning Date and Ending Date set correctly.
 Make sure the end date is set for the day after the last grade you would expect.

-- Content Authoring Pilot - Uploading a Storyline or Captivate module to WordPress/GrassBlade
+- Advanced Content Authoring and Reporting - Uploading a Storyline module to WordPress/GrassBlade